Skip to content

 1. Audience

-2. Setup an API key
+2. Create a No-IP API key

 3. Create a Zone

-4. Create a hostname
+4. Create a Hostname

-6. Create a DDNS Key
+5. Create a DDNS Key

-7. Issue an update
+6. Issue an Update

 Audience

 First, sign into your No-IP account and navigate to the API Key management page.
-Here you will create your first API Key.
+Here you will create your first No-IP API Key.

 Terminal window